chillermovies/fancut_ASLR_on_the_line/README.md

 # ASLR on the line - fancut

 Erik Bosman (@brainsmoke) gave [a talk at the ccc](https://www.youtube.com/watch?v=ewe3-mUku94).
 And got some rude comments on youtube about the way he presented.
-So I spend some time to cut out the "uhms" and some long pauses.
+So I spent some time to cut out the "uhms" and some long pauses.
 To make the talk easier to follow and direct the attention from the way of presenting to the content of the presentation.